-60 Foucault 1963, p.
+Foucault 1963, p.
 XII.

-61 Foucault 2010, lesson of 17th January 1979.
+Foucault 2010, lesson of 17th January 1979.

-utility and political purity of the new medical organization.
-It represents the truth of that organization in guaranteed liberty".62 We will see later, how this territorialization of medicine has been theorized through the acknowledgment of the postmodern reterritorialization of the medical discipline, through its technological revisions.63
+"The clinic figures, then, as a structure that is essential to scientific coherence and also to the social utility and political purity of the new medical organization.
+It represents the truth of that organization in guaranteed liberty".
+We will see later, how this territorialization of medicine has been theorized through the acknowledgment of the postmodern reterritorialization of the medical discipline, through its technological revisions.
+66

-In order to clarify how the "game of truth" affected the representation and the acknowledgment of human bodies, through a gender perspective, we can follow the Foucauldian theories about the clinic together with Duden's description of the scientific process of signification of the fetus.
+In order to clarify how the "game of truth" affected the representation and the conceptualization of human bodies, through a gender perspective, we can follow the Foucauldian theories about the clinic together with Duden's description of scientific process of signification of the fetus.
 As we said, the Classical period represents the paradigmatic shifting in scientific methodology: "the eye becomes the depository and source of clarity; it has the power to bring a truth to light that it receives only to the extent that it has brought it to light".
-64
+67

-Barbara Duden describes the shifting in the role of images, for example, as a paradigmatic change of the scientific approach to the body itself.
-Studying primarily the medical production of knowledge about pregnancy across the centuries, she claims that since the 18th Century scientific images have shifted from the role of illuminatio, to the role of illustratio.
-That means that the reproduction of images of the internal womb of the woman starts to be further from the previous ideogrammatic approach, in which the representation is a supplement of the written part.
+Barbara Duden describes the shifting of the role of images, for example, as a paradigmatic change of the scientific approach to the body itself.
+Studying primarily the medical production of knowledge about pregnancy across the centuries, she claims that since the 18th century scientific images have shifted from the role of illuminatio, to the role of illustratio.
+That means that the reproduction of images of the internal womb of women starts to be further from the previous ideogrammatic approach, in which the representation was a supplement of the written part.
 She takes the example of anatomy, and its inquiry about the womb.
 Back to the 12th Century Hildegard von Bingen wrote an anatomic description of reproduction which included miniatures of his ideas.
-The role of the miniature was to support his thesis about reproduction, and give to it a "spiritual" meaning.
-Foucault would claim in this case, according to the Order of The Things, the episteme of ancient science is as far from the sign systems itself as any specific quality of the Classical Age.
+The role of miniatures was to support his thesis about reproduction, and give to it a "spiritual" meaning.68 Foucault would claim in this case, according to the Order of The Things, that episteme of ancient science is as far from the sign systems itself as any specific quality of the Classical Age.
 In the text we find a description of the shifting of the sign systems in these terms:

-'The sign encloses two ideas, one of the thing representing, the other of the thing represented; and its nature consists in exciting the first by means of the second'.
+'The sign encloses two ideas, one of the thing representing, the other of the thing

-63 Rose 2006.
+66 Rose 2006.

-64 Foucault 1963, p.
-XIII
+67 Foucault 1963, p.
+XIII.

-55 Duden p.
-41
+68 Duden p.
+41.

+represented; and its nature consists in exciting the first by means of the second'.
 This dual theory of the sign is in unequivocal opposition to the more complex organization of the Renaissance; at that time, the theory of the sign implied three quite distinct elements: that which was marked, that which did the marking, and that which made it possible to see in the first the mark of the second; and this last element was, of course, resemblance: the sign provided a mark exactly in so far as it was 'almost the same thing' as that which it designated.
-It is this unitary and triple system that disappears at the same time as 'thought by resemblance', and is replaced by a strictly binary organization.66
+It is this unitary and triple system that disappears at the same time as 'thought by resemblance', and is replaced by a strictly binary organization.69